 The Most Dangerous Games: The Shoebox Telephone

 Previously: One-Man Hide and Seek.
-The Shoebox Telephone comes to us from FableForge, the same redditor who brought us The Three Kings.
-He (all redditors by default are male until proven Continue Reading > about The Most Dangerous Games: The Shoebox Telephone
+The Shoebox Telephone comes to us from the same redditor who brought us The Three Kings, who noted in his original post that although he contributed a few Continue Reading > about The Most Dangerous Games: The Shoebox Telephone